What Is Oxycodone?

 - Difficulty with employment

-Because oxycodone causes changes to the brain and other body tissues, when the drug is withdrawn, effects that occur are “opposite” to the drug’s actions.
+Because oxycodone causes changes to the brain and other body tissues, when the drug is withdrawn, the effects that occur are “opposite” to the drug’s actions.
 Symptoms of withdrawal may include:

 Common symptoms of oxycodone withdrawal include: